-Historically SEO’s have talked about indexing in somewhat binary terms – Content was in the index, or it was not; (or, at one time, content was in the mobile index, the desktop index or neither).
-In SEO audits, technical problems may arise, when too many or too few pages are admitted to the index; Again, a question of what is or is not in the index.
+Historically SEO’s have talked about indexing in somewhat binary terms – Content was in the index, or it was not (or at one time content was in the mobile index, the desktop index, or neither).
+In SEO audits, technical problems may arise, when too many or too few pages are admitted to the index.
+Again, a question of what is or is not in the index.
 As SEO’s we rarely have had the occasion to question how the index worked, until now.
-The change that Google is describing in the shift to Mobile-First Indexing is actually not how things are admitted or prevented from inclusion in Google’s index, but instead, how things are organized within the index.
+The change that Google is describing the shift to Mobile-First Indexing is actually not how things are admitted or prevented from inclusion in Google’s index, but instead, how things are organized within the index.
 Assuming this is the case, Google is using the word ‘index’ to mean ‘organize’ rather than simply ‘identify,’ so this change could be even more significant than most SEOs realize.

-Google has used URLS and URL structure, along with metadata and links to organize content in their index which is why SEO’s have always operated under the maxum, “one url for every piece of content”.
+Google has used URLs and URL structure, along with metadata and links to organize content in their index which is why SEO’s have always operated under the maximum, “one URL for every piece of content”.
 Google has always been an ‘internet search engine’ and the internet is mostly consumed through web browsers that rely on URLs, but this is all changing.
-The internet is actually much larger, and contains much more information than can not be presented in a browser.
+The internet is actually much larger and contains much more information that cannot be presented in a browser.
 Huge amounts of data and information that is not HTML formatted is processed in the background of the Internet.
 This type of information is becoming critical for the Internet of Things (IoT) and Big Data style calculations.
 It is accessible only through API’s and direct access to the databases, and Google wants to be able to leverage this information in their algorithm.

 Beyond that, mobile operating systems (OS) and the browsers are getting less distinct.
-Both Spotlight Search and Google Now on Tap are aspectos of the mobile OS that can search and surface content from the web and apps.
+Both Spotlight Search and Google Now on Tap are aspects of the mobile OS that can search and surface content from the web and apps.
 In the case of Google Now on Tap, it appears that content is provided in feeds and APIs, without necessarily including a web page or URL.
-Once the URL requirement is removed, content from apps can compete on an even playing ground with websites, which makes for a much better experience that has much more flexibility in terms of how and where information can be presented to a user.
-A Mobile-First Indexing mentality allows Google to further distance rankings from simple URLs and links, and focus more on things important to mobile experiences, like speed, rendering and engagement.
+Once the URL requirement is removed, content from apps can compete with websites, which makes for a much better experience that has much more flexibility in terms of how and where information can be presented to a user.
+A Mobile-First Indexing mentality allows Google to further distance rankings from simple URLs and links, and focus more on things important to mobile experiences, like speed, rendering, and engagement.